 This nearly last Safety Last joke was filmed looking down from the ten story Higgins Building, still standing at 2nd and Main, as Bill and Noah scramble north across rooftops from 141 S. Main to the Mott Building at 135 S. Main.
 Having studied the other Safety Last downtown locations, I knew this closing gag with Noah and Bill was not filmed near these other spots, and seemingly unsolvable, gave it no further thought.

 Revisiting the scene years later, I realized from the light and angles that it was likely filmed looking north from the top of a fairly tall building.
 I also noticed trolley tracks in the street, and that one building had a finial (F) and a central, triangular parapet (P), while its neighbor had projecting twin bay windows, each sheltered by a curved roof (B) (see above).
 So I scrutinized vintage aerial photos for tall buildings south of two story parapets and bay windows, and before long found the corner of 2nd and Main.
 Once identified, numerous ground level photos and vintage maps confirmed the location.
-This street level view above looks north up Main from 2nd towards City Hall.
+This street level view above looks north up Main from 2nd towards the Natick Hotel and City Hall.
 USC Digital Library.